CS361-Assignment-2-Test/MicroserviceA/README.md

 3

 # How to implement the microservice:
-//Write request to input.txt
+Write request to input.txt

 with open("input.txt", "w") as f:
     f.write("vowels,hello\n")
     f.write("length,world\n")

-//Call the microservice
+Call the microservice

 import subprocess
 subprocess.run(["./word_analyzer"])

-//Read result from output.txt
+Read result from output.txt

 with open("output.txt", "r") as f:
     results = f.readlines()
     print("Results:", [r.strip() for r in results])